Ontario’s housing supply progress

 - A recent Scotiabank housing report found that Ontario is last in the country in the supply of homes per capita, and Canada has the lowest amount of housing per capita of any G7 country.

-- A 2022 BILD study (PDF) looked at the impact of delays on construction costs.
+- A 2022 Altus study (PDF) looked at the impact of delays on construction costs.
 It estimated that, for each residential unit in a high-density development, approval delays add between $2,600 to $3,300 per month in additional construction costs.

 - The Association of Municipalities of Ontario (PDF) highlighted historical provincial agency review timelines and backlogs at the Ontario Land Tribunal that slow housing development, while incomplete applications also cause delays.